 Combinations of causes

-Sometimes, you may experience combinations of these causes, which can make the procedure to delete a file more complex.
-For example, if you log on as the computer's administrator, you may experience a combination of Cause 1 (you do not have permissions to delete a file) and Cause 5 (the file name contains a trailing character that causes file access to be redirected to a different or nonexistent file) and you may not be able to delete the file.
-If you try to resolve Cause 1 by taking ownership of the file and adding permissions, you still may not be able to delete the file because the ACL editor in the user interface cannot access the appropriate file because of Cause 6.
+Sometimes, you may experience combinations of these causes.
+It can make the procedure to delete a file more complex.
+For example, if you log on as the computer's administrator, you may experience a combination of Cause 1 (you don't have permissions to delete a file) and Cause 5 (the file name contains a trailing character that causes file access to be redirected to a different or nonexistent file), and you can't delete the file.
+If you try to resolve Cause 1 by taking ownership of the file and adding permissions, you still may not be able to delete the file, because the ACL editor in the user interface can't access the appropriate file due to Cause 6.

 In this situation, you can use the Subinacl utility with the

-/onlyfile switch (this utility is included in the Resource Kit) to change ownership and permissions on a file that is otherwise inaccessible, for example:
+/onlyfile switch (this utility is included in the Resource Kit) to change ownership and permissions on a file that's otherwise inaccessible.
+Here's an example:

 subinacl /onlyfile "\\?\c:\<path_to_problem_file>" /setowner= domain\administrator /grant= domain\administrator=F

 This command is a single command line it has been wrapped for readability.